Salted Caramel Hot Chocolate

 Make these tempting cookies at home when you’re missing camp.
 Or make a double batch and bring to camp with you.
 One for your family and one for the ARR office staff.
 Haha!
 (No, really!)

 You build these delicious treats in two layers.
-On bottom, graham crakers.
-On top, a chocolate chip cookie with marshmallow creme mixed in and Hershey's chocolate squares.
+On the bottom, graham crackers.
+On the top, a chocolate chip cookie with marshmallow crème mixed in and Hershey’s chocolate squares.

 11 tablespoons unsalted butter, softened

 pinch of vanilla powder (or 1 teaspoon vanilla extract)

 1 teaspoon cinnamon

 2 extra large Hershey’s bars, broken into pieces